This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Opt for natural hair colors or organic dyes—they’re gentler on your scalp.

-For lasting hair hydration, try a hair oil treatment to fend off dryness and ease scalp redness.
+For lasting hair hydration, try incorporating gentle hair care practices, such as avoiding tight hairstyles that can cause scalp tension bumps, to fend off dryness and ease scalp redness.

 Natural Remedies and Alternative Options